Separating from your spouse or partner

 You can choose to register the agreement in the Family Court as a ‘consent order’.
 This makes it legally enforceable, like a court order.

-If you want to separate and your partner doesn’t, you need to file an application with the Family Court.
+If you want to separate and your partner does not, you need to file an application with the Family Court.
 Your partner can then choose whether or not to defend the application.
 If they do, you’ll both have to attend a hearing in front of a judge at the Family Court.

-If your partner has applied for a separation order and you don’t want to separate, you can choose to defend the application.
+If your partner has applied for a separation order and you do not want to separate, you can choose to defend the application.
 You usually have to do this within 21 days if you’re in New Zealand, 30 days if you’re in Australia, or 50 days if you live somewhere else.

 Splitting shared property